Shopify/eng-intern-assessment-rails/README.md

 ### :star: Embracing *Self-Awareness* and *Honesty* to Identify Areas for Improvement :hammer_and_wrench: :star:

- #### Saved the best and *most important* for last
+ #### Saved the best and *most important* for last!

- Given how I often feel the lack of discipline when I try to incorporate [Test-Driven Development (TDD)](https://wiki.c2.com/?TestDrivenDevelopment) principles into my workflow, I took it upon myself to reinforce and expand upon the fundamentals I already possessed for [testing rails applications](https://edgeguides.rubyonrails.org/testing.html) by reading [interesting](https://thoughtbot.com/blog/how-we-test-rails-applications) [blog](https://www.mintbit.com/blog/best-practices-for-testing-ruby-on-rails-applications-unit-testing-integration-testing-and-more) [posts](https://blog.railwaymen.org/rails-tests-ruby-on-rails-apps), and watching screencasts on [GoRails](https://gorails.com/), [Drifting Ruby](https://www.driftingruby.com/episodes), or YouTube.
+ First, given how I often feel the lack of experience and discipline when I try to incorporate [Test-Driven Development (TDD)](https://wiki.c2.com/?TestDrivenDevelopment) principles into my workflow, I took it upon myself to reinforce and expand upon the fundamentals I already possessed for [testing rails applications](https://edgeguides.rubyonrails.org/testing.html) by reading [interesting](https://thoughtbot.com/blog/how-we-test-rails-applications) [blog](https://www.mintbit.com/blog/best-practices-for-testing-ruby-on-rails-applications-unit-testing-integration-testing-and-more) [posts](https://blog.railwaymen.org/rails-tests-ruby-on-rails-apps), and watching screencasts on [GoRails](https://gorails.com/), [Drifting Ruby](https://www.driftingruby.com/episodes), or YouTube.

-   Ironically, despite having the best intentions, this put me in a *self-imposed **time crunch***; I had to write the majority of my tests *after* completing substantial portions of the application.
+   Paradoxically, with the *best intentions*, I subjected myself to a ***self-imposed*** *time constraint*.
+The majority of my tests were written *after* completing significant sections unique to my project — essentially, *following* the fulfillment of all the default project tests we were required to satisfy.

    Additionally, I am optimistic and confident abilities to swiftly integrate TDD principles into my development workflow considering the notable progress I achieved during [my previous internship experience at InfluxData](https://www.influxdata.com/blog/meet-influxdata-summer-2022-interns/#heading4).
 Furthermore, I would welcome the opportunity to discuss these experiences in greater detail during subsequent interviews!